10 Crime-Thriller Books Like The Guest List

 6. Dark Places

-It’s another dual timeline story similar to The Guest List!
-Part of it takes place in 1985 following both Ben and Libby’s mother named Patty.
+It’s another dual-timeline story similar to The Guest List!
+Part of it occurred in 1985, following Ben and Libby’s mother, Patty.
 Then we also follow Libby and the president as she’s working with the Kill Club and trying to uncover what happened all those years ago.

-Libby is one of my favorite unlikable protagonists because she begins very rude, mean, disrespectful, and aggravating.
-As the story goes on, we get to know her more, and she begins to grow due to revisiting her personal history.
+Libby is one of my favorite unlikable protagonists because she becomes rude, mean, disrespectful, and aggravating.
+As the story goes on, we get to know her more, and she grows due to revisiting her personal history.
 She becomes very determined, motivated, and compassionate, and I loved seeing that soft side of her.

 Dark Places